 - 77% of Google users use the natural/organic search links

-A website is not only about looking great, with a lot of cool features and even more visitors, once those visitors are there it’s all about the conversion rate of those visitors once they are at the website.
+A website is not only about looking great with a lot of cool features and having many visitors, but it’s also all about the conversion rate of those visitors once they are at the website.

-It may well be that the number of orders are not matching the expected returns and your conversion rate is not as good as anticipated.
+It may well be that the number of orders is not matching the expected returns and your conversion rate is not as good as anticipated.

 You really need to know why, and how to fix it, which is where we can come in.
 There is no point in guessing what the problem is, your website needs testing to find and prove where the problem is and then the problem needs fixing.